Kelian Dascher-Cousineau

 my face and rocks

 I am a postdoctoral Miller research fellow at the University of California Berkeley hosted by Roland Bürgmann.
-I study various problems under the umbrella of earthquake physics, fault mechanics, data science and earthquake forecasting.
+I explore earthquake physics, fault mechanics, data science and earthquake forecasting.

 I will be starting as an assistant professor at Utah State University January 2025.
 I’ll be looking for graduate students starting on Fall 2025.
-Please don’t hesitate to reach out if you are interested.
+Reach out if you are interested!

 Research